wpdas/nextly-alem-template/README.md

  <br>
 </p>

-# Além - Landing Page Template with Além & Tailwind CSS
+# Nextly - Landing Page Template with Além & Tailwind CSS

 Nextly is a free landing page & marketing website template for startups and indie projects.
 Its built with Além & TailwindCSS.
 And its completely open-source.